Philosophy and Christian Context of the Crusades

 March 18, 2019, the 705th anniversary of the death of Jacques de Molay

-Numbers of participants of the First Crusade
+Number of participants of the First Crusade

-Crusading, an "act of love"
+Crusading, an act of love

 "Upon leaving for the crusade, very many property owners made substantial donations to the church, in return for ready coin with which to finance their involvement on the expedition.
 These transactions were recorded and churches and monasteries preserved the charters throughout the centuries, being ever diligent on such matters.

-Prologue of the Crusades: Jerusalem and the Seljuks
+Prologue of the Crusades - Jerusalem and the Seljuks

 Modern Templars at Relic Pilgrimage, Maastricht, the Netherlands